VeronicaLourens/portfolio-1/README.md

   * SEO was initially 97% on all three pages due to the links weren’t working well.
 I corrected the typo on the  html file footer element for the social media links “noopenner” to “noopener”.

+### Testing on screens
+I tested that the website is fully responsive on desktop, laptop, iPad and mobile phone.
+Initially, it worked well on the desktop, laptop and iPad.
+However, it only displayed the top parts of the site on my phone due to the site couldn't be scrolled down to see the rest of the site.
+I assumed that the rest of the site was blocked for whatever reason.
+It did work on landscape mode on my phone when I turned my phone sideways.
+With tutor’s help, it worked out well in the end.